 When out looking, carry your cell phone, so you can call someone if you need help without leaving where your cat is once you spot her.

 If you do pick her up, expect her to bolt, hold her firmly by the scruff at the back of the neck while supporting her with other arm.
-Best to wait until someone can come back with a carrier or carry a soft carrier with you IF your cat is not afraid of a carrier.
+Carry a towel or something to wrap cat in.
+You can carry a soft carrier with you IF your cat is not afraid of a carrier.